xyxj1024/xyxj1024.github.io/_posts/2023-01-04-smart-contract-seedlab.md

 localhost:8548 --> <IP 4>:8545 : User 2   (eth3)
 ```

 Geth (go-ethereum) is an Ethereum *execution client* meaning it handles transactions, deployment and execution of smart contracts and contains the EVM.
 Running Geth alongside a consensus client turns a computer into an Ethereum node.
 By default, Geth accepts connections from the local loopback interface (`127.0.0.1`) using the port `8545`.
 Geth supports **Clique**, a Proof-of-Authority (PoA) consensus mechanism.
-The code snippet shown below connects to a node:
+The following code snippet shows how to connect to the Victim node:

 ```python
 port = 8546 # the Victim node